-Visiting Kinnaur and spending some time with locals was high on my bucket list for a long time.
-Finally, I got a chance to check out Sangla valley before our Lamkhaga Pass trek in May 2017, thanks to the impeccable planning of Gautam Baliga ji.
+Visiting Kinnaur and spending some time with the locals was high on my bucket list for a long time.
+Finally, I got a chance to check out the Sangla valley before our Lamkhaga Pass trek in May 2017, thanks to the impeccable planning of Gautam Baliga ji.
 On the 18th of May, Gautam, Aashish and I boarded the only Shimla to Sangla(altitude 2300m) direct bus to reach our destination for the day – the Sangla valley.

 After an 8 to 9-hour journey on the HRTC bus, we reached Sangla at 5 pm.
 Tucked in the lower Himalayas in the district of Kinnaur, the Sangla valley is one of the most picturesque valleys in Himachal, located around 25 km away from the Indo-Tibet border.
 Sangla derives its names from a Tibetan word Sangala which means “passage of light”.

 We checked into Baspa guest house in the valley and after a few minutes of break, we headed out to explore the Sangla valley.
 After 10-15 minutes of walk, we reached the Bairing Nag temple.

 After reaching there, we came to know that outsiders are not allowed inside the temple.
 But it’s still worth a visit for the amazing exteriors of the temple and the peaceful surroundings.

 A few hours into Sangla, I could feel that the best thing about this place is not just the beauty of it, but also the most friendly and amazing locals in this place.
 We had a great time in the Bairing Nag temple playing a game of volleyball with the kids and clicking pictures with the locals visiting the temple.